Italian yields fall, Monte Paschi shares jump on deal to shed banks' bad loans

 "The deal is perceived as too complicated by investors, but the reality is that it is a good step ahead and a game changer in the medium term," Mediobanca said in a note.

-A September 2020 Monte dei Paschi subordinated bond rose almost 4.4 points, trading at about 85 cents in the euro.
-Its yield fell to 9.6 percent, compared with more than 24 percent last week.
+A September 2020 Monte dei Paschi subordinated bond rose almost 5 points, trading at nearly 86 cents in the euro.
+Its yield fell to 9.54 percent - compared with more than 24 percent last week.

 The cost of insuring Italian government bonds, measured by 5-year CDS prices, fell and suggested the market saw a default probability of 8.8 percent, Markit data showed.
-(Additional reporting by Giulio Piovaccari in Milan, Editing by Nigel Stephenson and Gareth Jones)
+(Additional reporting by Giulio Piovaccari in Milan, Editing by Nigel Stephenson and Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan